 Procedures

 The Policy Advisory Panel should ordinarily hold meetings at least twice each year.
-Meetings may be in person or by electronic means and may be held more frequently if deemed necessary by the Chair.
+Meetings may be held more frequently if deemed necessary by the Chair and agreed by the Secretary-General.

-The Policy Advisory Panel should make use of electronic tools to augment regular meetings, as required, to progress the work.
+The Policy Advisory Panel should make use of electronic tools as required, to progress the work.

 COUNCIL DECISION ON THE IALA WORLD-WIDE ACADEMY